-Place Types and Unified Development Ordinance (UDO) is a city-wide effort aimed at updating the policies and regulations that guide growth and development in Charlotte.
+Unified Development Ordinance (UDO) is a city-wide effort aimed at updating the regulations that guide growth and development in Charlotte.
 It is important to undertake this multi-year effort now in order to more effectively manage future growth.

-- Regulations: The UDO will be the primary tool to implement Place Types and Charlotte’s other plans and policies through development regulations.
+- Regulations: The UDO will be the primary tool to implement Charlotte’s plans and policies through development regulations.
 It will combine multiple development ordinances, including the Zoning Ordinance, into one set of regulations.
 Additionally, some regulations, like the Zoning Ordinance, will be updated to respond to an increased demand for regulations that reflect today’s best practices.

-There will be multiple online and in-person opportunities to be involved in Place Types and the UDO.
+There will be multiple online and in-person opportunities to be involved in the UDO.
 To receive notifications about engagement opportunities please sign up to receive updates.